madeso/cz/ideas/ideas/Unnamed functions to be autocompleted.md

 ---
-title: 'Unnamed functions to be autocompleted'
+title: "Unnamed functions to be autocompleted"
-summary: 'Specify arguments first and then find a matching function'
+summary: "Specify arguments first and then find a matching function"
 tags:
   - editor
   - no-identifier
 ---

-## Unnamed functions to be autocompleted
+### Unnamed functions to be autocompleted

 - call a unknown function `.(a, b);` and `.foo(a, b);`